ckuburlis/homebridge-tado/README.md

 1. Install homebridge using: `npm install -g homebridge`
 2. Install this plugin using: `npm install -g homebridge-tado`
 3. Update your configuration file.
 See `sample-config.json` in this repository for a sample.
+MAKE SURE config.json is placed in ~/.homebridge (took me ages to work this out :( )

 ## Configuration